betterscientificsoftware/bssw.io/CuratedContent/BloggersWorthFollowing.md

 # Scientific Software Bloggers and Podcasts Worth Following

 <!--- deck text start --->
-A number of bloggers and podcasts frequently and thoughtfully about issues related to "better scientific software".
+There are a number of bloggers and podcasters who frequently and thoughtfully discuss issues related to "better scientific software".
 You may want to follow some of them.
 <!--- deck text end --->

 #### Contributed by [David Bernholdt](http://github.com/bernhold "David Bernholdt")